 The philosophy is to combine quality traditional Spanish ingredients with a fresh, artistic and cutting edge presentation

-On a sultry night, a couple of the 24/7 Valencia team strolled down the side streets of the historic centre for an evening of fine dining at the eye-catching ‘Viva Mascaraque friendly kitchen’, which opened its doors to the public not so long ago.
+On a sultry night, a couple of the 24/7 Valencia team strolled down the side streets of the historic centre for an evening of fine dining at the eye-catching ‘Viva Mascaraque friendly kitchen’, which is now very well established in the city.
 It is an interesting concept; the philosophy is to combine quality traditional Spanish ingredients with a fresh, artistic and cutting edge presentation.

 The dignified, 19th century listed building is very spacious and set on two floors with three rooms; we opted for the more intimate lounge room upstairs, which also serves as a private sala for businesses for dining and presentations.
 Downstairs you will find a long barroom with high chairs and high tables for couples as you enter.
 This leads onto a much larger, more formal room at the back.
 This is quality dining in an understated way, which overall reflects the rather discreet and cultured crowd it seems to be attracting…